divVerent/sitehashpw/README.md

     master password, and instead prepend a "user salt" to the per-site password.
-This will then require knowledge of two secrets to generate a password, one of which you store on your computer (the "user salt") and one of which you enter in every browser session.
+This will then require knowledge of two secrets to generate a password, one of which you store on your computer (the "user salt") and one of which you enter every use.

 ## Building